 - Frisbee – grab a set of frisbees for backyard fun at the party and give them away at the party’s end.

 - Kite – This Melissa & Doug Kite is made of nylon and not just plastic, so it’ll stand up with use.

 - Water Splash Ball – Water Splash Ball is excellent for playing water games.
 Whether you are a three-year-old kid or older, you can surely enjoy these little water shooters.
 Innovate your kids’ water balls using these water bomb balls that functions like reusable water balloons.

 - Water Balloons – back when I was a kid, water balloons had to be carefully filled up one at a time.
-No more, because now you can fill up to 100 water balloons in just one minute.
+No more, because now you can fill up to 100 water balloons in just under a minute.
 These make for backyard fun for the entire family to take home.

 - Pool Noodle – You can find pool noodles anywhere for $1 – $2 each.
 Grab some for a great Summer gift idea!

-- Pool Toys – mix and match a handful of pool toys. a couple pool torpedoes, pool fish, pool rings and diving sticks for a splash bundle.
+- Pool Toys – mix and match a handful of fun pool toys. a couple pool torpedoes, pool fish, pool rings and diving sticks for a splash bundle.

 Something to Wear

 This is always the easiest category to fill, because based on the time of year, you surely can find inexpensive wearable options for boys, girls, kids young and older.
 Here are a few ideas of wearable gift ideas.